Line lasing in a two-dimensional lattice of orbital photonic resonators: Phase locking of crossing laser modes

 We therefore see that the blueshifts induced by the loss of strong coupling under the pump spots result in the splitting of the polarization in the vertical and horizontal lines and are such that the vertically polarized modes have the same photon energy in both lines.
 To achieve this energy degeneracy, each arm requires a different blueshift, which in turn requires different pump powers.
-Note that the energy of the lasing horizontal line in Fig.~\ref{fig6}(d) is higher than the one of the vertical line.
-This feature indicates that in the horizontal line more carriers are injected than in the vertical one because the blueshift is proportional to the local carrier density.
-However, the measured excitation power before the sample was stronger in the vertical arm than in the horizontal arm ($P_{\text{hor arm}}=0.88P_{\text{ver arm}}$).
+In particular, the emission in the horizontal line shows a larger blueshift, indicating that more carriers are injected in this line than in the vertical one (the blueshift is proportional to the local carrier density).
+However, the measured excitation power before the sample was stronger in the vertical spot than in the horizontal spot ($P_{\text{hor arm}}=0.88P_{\text{ver arm}}$).
 This discrepancy may be caused by deviations from perfect alignment of the two pump spots, which resulted in a worse line overlap for the vertical spot.
+The Supplemental Material shows a situation in which the cross laser lases in the horizontal polarization.
+To reach this situation, the imbalance of intensities of the pumps is set such that energy degeneracy between the two lines is reached for the horizontal polarization at threshold.

 To get deeper insights into the energy, phase and polarization locking between the two laser lines, we have tested the resilience of the fringe visibility to asymmetries in the excitation power of the two lines.
 To do so, we increase the power of horizontal excitation spot while the power of the vertical spot is kept at 23.2~mW.
 The measured fringe visibility is plotted in Fig.~\ref{fig6}(f).
 Only when the two arms have similar powers the fringe visibility is high, witnessing locking between the two lasers.